gitlabhq/gitlabhq/doc/administration/high_availability/monitoring_node.md

    package you want using **steps 1 and 2** from the GitLab downloads page.
    - Do not complete any other steps on the download page.

+1. Make sure to collect [`CONSUL_SERVER_NODES`](database.md#consul-information), which are the IP addresses or DNS records of the Consul server nodes, for the next step.
+Note they are presented as `Y.Y.Y.Y consul1.gitlab.example.com Z.Z.Z.Z`

 1. Edit `/etc/gitlab/gitlab.rb` and add the contents:

     ```ruby